pepeiborra/hls-tutorial/README.md

 extractMinimalImports _ _ = return ([], Nothing)
 ```

 The function `generateLens` implements the last piece of the algorithm, step 4, producing a code lens for an import statement that lacks an import list.
+Note how the code lens includes an `ImportCommandParams` value
+that contains a workspace edit that rewrites the import statement, as expected by our command provider.

 ```haskell
 -- | Given an import declaration, generate a code lens unless it has an explicit import list